SAP/stewardci-core/docs/examples/network_profile/README.md

 ## Invalid profile configuration

 If the definition of the network profile config map is inconsistent (e.g. not existing default profile), all pipeline runs will fail with result `error_infra`.
+This behaviour could be changed by the [feature flag RetryOnInvalidPipelineRunsConfig](../../../charts/steward/README.md#list-of-defined-feature-flags).

 To run this example apply `profiles_inconsistent.yaml` to your Steward system namespace, e.g.: